Self-Evolving Vision-Language Models for Image Quality Assessment via Voting and Ranking: Experiment

 \textbf{Significant improvement over the baseline.} As shown in Table~\ref{tab:results_voting}, EvoQuality delivers consistent and substantial improvements over the Qwen2.5-VL-7B baseline across all eight IQA benchmarks.
 After just a single evolutionary iteration (EvoQuality@Round1), the model achieves notable gains, with the weighted average PLCC and SRCC increasing by $27.4\%$ and $29.6\%$, respectively.
 Moreover, the second iteration (EvoQuality@Round2) furthur improves the weighted average performance by $31.8\%$ and $33.7\%$.
 These results confirm the effectiveness of the self-supervised voting and ranking in enhancing the perceptual judgment of the base VLM.

-\textbf{Superiority over supervised IQA Models.} A key strength of EvoRank lies in its exceptional generalization across diverse datasets.
+\textbf{Superiority over supervised IQA models.} A key strength of EvoQuality lies in its exceptional generalization across diverse datasets.
 Despite being trained exclusively on unlabeled images from the KONIQ dataset, the model demonstrates robust performance on seven unseen test sets, covering a wide spectrum of content and distortion types, as shown in Table~\ref{tab:cross-datasets}.

-First, on a weighted average across all benchmarks, our final model, EvoRank@Round2, surpasses the leading supervised model, Q-Insight, by more than $0.05$ on PLCC and SRCC.
+First, on a weighted average across all benchmarks, our final model, EvoQuality@Round2, surpasses the leading supervised model, Q-Insight, by more than $0.05$ on PLCC and SRCC.
 Second, this robustness is particularly evident on the challenging TID2013 dataset, where all learning-based methods struggle.
-EvoRank achieves a PLCC score over $0.15$ higher than the next-best performer NIQE.
-Third, EvoRank shows notable gains on the AGIQA dataset, which contains AI-generated content.
+EvoQuality achieves a PLCC score over $0.15$ higher than the next-best performer NIQE.
+Third, EvoQuality shows notable gains on the AGIQA dataset, which contains AI-generated content.
 Unlike prior supervised models that fail to generalize to such novel content, our method achieves substantially superior performance, demonstrating its capacity to adapt to emerging image types.
-Furthermore, EvoRank outperforms VisualQuality-R1, a method that leverages reinforcement learning with pairwise fidelity rewards from ground truths.
-This advantage can be attributed to VisualQuality-R1 computes fidelity rewards with ground truths over all pair combinations within a batch, risking overfitting.
+Furthermore, EvoQuality outperforms VisualQuality-R1, a method that leverages reinforcement learning with pairwise fidelity rewards from ground truths.
+As observed in Table~\ref{tab:cross-datasets}, although EvoQuality does not match supervised VLM-based models on the in-domain KONIQ dataset, its superior cross-dataset performance indicates that the proposed self-evolving paradigm reduces overfitting and enhances generalization.

 \textbf{Progressive refinement with more iterations.} As shown in Table~\ref{tab:results_voting}, the second iteration (EvoQuality@Round2), which incorporates synthetic images, further boosts performance, raising the weighted average PLCC and SRCC improvements to $31.8\%$ and $33.7\%$ over the baseline.
 The largest second-round gains appear on datasets with synthetic distortions, such as TID2013 (PLCC rising from $+64.2\%$ to $+77.4\%$) and PIPAL (PLCC rising from $+38.1\%$ to $+46.2\%$).
-These results highlight that EvoQuality’s evolutionary process can progressively refine the model’s capacity.
+Crucially, although the performance gains on authentic datasets are marginal, the model maintains its previous standards and does not suffer from catastrophic forgetting.
+These results highlight that EvoQuality’s evolutionary process can progressively refine the model’s capacity to handle a wider spectrum of image distortions.

 \textbf{Enhanced sensitivity to synthetic distortions.} EvoQuality demonstrates particularly strong performance on datasets with challenging synthetic distortions, outperforming other VLM-based models, as shown in Table~\ref{tab:cross-datasets}.
 Since these ground truths are obtained under controlled double-stimulus settings, the results indicate that EvoQuality's self-evolution by pairwise voting and ranking captures a more robust and generalizable model of perceptual quality.
 This confirms the effectiveness of learning relative preferences from self-generated signals for handling complex image degradations.